sindresorhus/awesome-nodejs/readme.md

 - [ygor](https://github.com/shannonmoeller/ygor) - Promising task runner for when `npm run` isn't enough and everything else is too much.
 - [FuseBox](https://github.com/fuse-box/fuse-box) - Fast build system that combines the power of webpack, JSPM and SystemJS, with first-class TypeScript support.
 - [pkg](https://github.com/zeit/pkg) - Package your Node.js project into an executable.
+- [presetter](https://github.com/alvis/presetter) - Reuse and manage build scripts, devDependencies and config files from your favorite presets instead of copy and paste.

 ### Hardware